 - Swimming pool

 Eating out?
 Even here, on this tiny island, there is a good choice of restaurants, cafés and family-run warungs (rustic, feet-in-the-sand kind of places offering everything from pizzas and prawn curries to nasi goreng served with cocktails, chilled Bintang beers and sunsets).
+Book a table on the beach at Seri (almost next door) for chilled wine and hot beef rendang.

 - Chef on request